AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/publish-aem-sites.md

 * **Generate**: Republish the Sites page to update it with the latest content from the DITA topic.
 When you regenerate the output, you cannot change the path, name, title, and template of the Sites page.
 However, you can select different conditions while regenerating the output.

 * **Duplicate**: Duplicate a Sites page.
 You can change the path, name, title, and the template.
-You can also select different conditions when you duplicate an Sites page.
+You can also select different conditions when you duplicate a Sites page.

-* **Remove**: Remove an Sites page from the outputs list.
+* **Remove**: Remove a Sites page from the outputs list.
 A confirmation prompt appears.
 Once you confirm, the Sites page is removed from the **Outputs** list.
 But the Sites page is not deleted from the folder.

 * **View**: View the Sites page editor.
 You can also make changes and save them.